-No child should grow up hungry in America, but more than 16 million children – that’s one in five – struggles with hunger.
+No child should grow up hungry in America, but 13 million children – that’s one in six – struggles with hunger.
 Nearly half of all people who use the Supplemental Nutrition Assistance Program (SNAP or food stamps) are kids.
 Hunger prevents kids from reaching their full potential and it’s an epidemic that’s threatening America’s future.
 21 million U.S. kids receive a free or reduced-price school lunch, but only half of those kids also get breakfast, even though they’re eligible.
 And only 1 in 7 kids who get free and reduced-price school lunches also receive summer meals.
 Hunger has a huge effect on how a child performs at school.
 In fact, 9 out of 10 teachers say having a healthy breakfast is key to academic achievement.

 Consider What’s At Stake